That night was cold.

 “That one too.”

 “Oh that’s a heroin dealer.
 He’s the one driving the Bentley.
-Ain’t nobody be driving Bentleys around in this neighborhood.”
+Ain’t nobody else be driving Bentleys around in this neighborhood.”

 “And that’s a crack house.”